-Ashley Cascio has worked for more than 8 years with Climatec, a leading provider of turnkey implementation and funding solutions for public agencies looking to make buildings smarter, safer, and more efficient.
+Ashley Lough has worked for more than 8 years with Climatec, a leading provider of turnkey implementation and funding solutions for public agencies looking to make buildings smarter, safer, and more efficient.
 We spoke with Ashley about her role as director of energy services as well as trends across the state related to energy and infrastructure.

 Please give a brief overview of your experience and your role at Climatec.